Reka e Keqe: Geography

 Reka e Keqe, which translates to "Bad River" in Albanian, is a ravine formed by three rivers – the Carragojë, Erenik and Trava - in the northwest of the municipality of Gjakova.
-The ravine extends to the southern borders of Deçan, and runs 25km southeast towards the town of Gjakova itself.
-It is situated some 10–15km from the Albanian border.
+The ravine extends to the southern borders of Deçan, and runs 25 km southeast towards the town of Gjakova itself.
+It is situated some 10–15 km from the Albanian border.
 The region derives its name from its geographical position by these rivers.
 The word Reka itself is a Slavic word, meaning "river".
 Reka e Keqe is a smaller subregion of the greater Reka region of the Dukagjini Plain, which consists of around 80 villages known for their resistance against occupying forces.
-Reka e Keqe consists of numerous rural areas between Junik and Gjakova - including Babaj i Bokës, Berjah, Botushë, Brovinë, Devë, Dobrosh, Duzhnje, Guskë, Korenicë, Molliq, Morinë, Nivokaz, Ponoshec, Popoc, Ramoc, Rracaj, Shishman, Stubëll, Vogovë and more.
+Reka e Keqe consists of numerous rural areas between Junik and Gjakova - including Babaj i Bokës, Berjah, Botushë, Brovinë, Dobrosh, Duzhnje, Korenicë, Molliq, Morinë, Nivokaz, Ponoshec, Popoc, Ramoc, Rracaj, Shishman, Stubëll and more.

-Reka e Keqe lies along one of Kosovo’s main alluvial zones, where intergranular sediments such as sand and gravel have formed productive aquifers.
+Reka e Keqe lies along one of Kosovo's main alluvial zones, where intergranular sediments such as sand and gravel have formed productive aquifers.
 These groundwater reserves are important for local use in drinking water, irrigation and industry.